-seaView is designed for use with a PC running the Windows 7, 8 or 10 operating system and require Microsoft's .net framework 4.5.2 or above seaView uses an advance framed binary protocol to communicate to the ISA500 and can do so over RS232 or RS485 at any standard baud rates above 4800.
+The software is designed for use with a PC running the Windows 7, 8, 10 or 11 operating system and requires Microsoft's .net framework 4.5.2 or above.

+seaView uses an advance framed binary protocol to communicate to the ISA500 and can do so over RS232 or RS485 at any standard baud rates above 4800.
 The parity must be none, stop bits 1 and data bits 8.
 If the ISA500 communication settings differ from this then perform the communications reset as described in the establishing communications section of this manual.